 HERE.
 For information about previous sessions, please click

 If you would be interested in receiving information, please

 and we will send you more information.
 You can also reach us at

 Membership is an important part of our program as it helps sustain the high level of teaching and allows free tuition for classes.
-All members are recognized with priority registration for their classes; “Supporter” members are recognized at a special luncheon.
+All members are recognized with priority registration for their classes.
 Membership drives are conducted during the month before the session begins.

 We are very grateful for all levels of contribution -- at